Message from the Program Director

 - Ongoing individual as well as group resident clinics for psychopharmacology and psychotherapy

 These are just some of the many opportunities available to you as a child and adolescent psychiatry resident here!
 We have approximately 17 child and adolescent psychiatrists on faculty, many of whom have trained with us, in our child and adolescent or Triple Board programs.
 Because we have both child and adolescent and Triple Board residents we have a nice-sized peer group with whom to learn and share experiences.
 We also have outstanding research opportunities in child psychiatry with many opportunities for residents to become involved.
-Our Vice Chair for Research, Paul Glaser, MD, PhD, is a child and adolescent psychiatrist and many of our residents have been recognized nationally for their research and outstanding clinical work.

 We offer a full morning per week of well-organized child and adolescent psychiatry didactics taught by our faculty and many opportunities for experiential visits to schools and other facilities that provide services to children.
 Residents are actively involved in all aspects of our program and participate in journal clubs, case conferences and small group seminars.
 There are ample opportunities to teach medical students in inpatient, clinic and large and small classroom settings.

 I believe you will obtain excellent child and adolescent psychiatry training at the University of Kentucky and hope you will not hesitate to contact us if you have questions.
 Lexington as a wonderful city in which to live and is a great place to be single or to raise a family.
 The cultural, educational and recreational opportunities are outstanding and there is more to do than anyone has time to take advantage of!
 I hope you will strongly consider our program and invite you to take a closer look!

 Marian Swope, M.D.